ariel415el/Photo2Mosaic/README.md

 # Photo2Mosaic
 Implementations and development of methods for creating a classical decorative stone mosaic from an image.
-The emhphasis of the implementations here was on minimizing the use of non-square tiles so that the output can be used as a guidance for easy physical mosaic.
+The emhphasis of the implementations here was on minimizing the use of non-square tiles so that the output can be used as a guidance for building actual physical mosaics.

 # Simulating Decorative Mosaics, (Hausner 2001)
 An iterative algorithm where the image is split into ceteroid Vornoi cells which are pushed away from edges to